Self-Storage vs. PODS: Which One Actually Makes Sense?

 Question 08What are the hidden costs of PODS?

-Self-storage wins on cost and access.
+Self-storage wins on cost and access for many renovation projects.
 You can come and go from the storage unit as needed during the renovation.
-With PODS, you lose access once the container is picked up.
+With PODS, you lose easy access once the container is picked up.

 Question 10Is a portable container actually more convenient?

-It’s more convenient to load (comes to your door), but less convenient to access once picked up.
+It is more convenient to load because the container comes to your door, but it is less convenient to access once picked up.
 The real question is whether the loading convenience is worth the higher cost and limited access.

 Question 11Can I store a car or large vehicle in a PODS container?

 No. PODS containers are designed for household goods.
-For vehicle storage, you need a large self-storage unit (10×20 or larger) or dedicated vehicle storage at a self-storage facility.
+For vehicle storage, you need a large self-storage unit, such as a 10×20 or larger, or dedicated vehicle storage at a self-storage facility.

 Question 12What should I do if I can’t decide between PODS and self-storage?

-Calculate your total cost for your expected storage period including all PODS fees.
-Then compare to a self-storage quote.
+Calculate your total cost for your expected storage period, including all PODS fees.
+Then compare it to a self-storage quote.
 For most people storing items in the same city for more than a few weeks, self-storage wins on cost and access.